TOSSHtoolbox/TOSSH/docs/p3_examples.md

 {:toc}

 This workflow shows basic functionalities of TOSSH with example data from one catchment.
-The example data used in this workflow are taken from CAMELS-GB (Coxon et al., 2020), see
+The example data used in this workflow are taken from CAMELS GB (Coxon et al., 2020), see
 <a href="README_example_data.txt" target="_blank">README_example_data.txt</a>
 for more information on the data sources.